ucsc/site-slugstrong/returning-to-campus/create-workplace-plan.md

 ### Current Status of Campus Operations

 UC Santa Cruz remains in Phase 3 of operational resumption.
 All operations that can be done remotely should continue to do so.
-However, as the need to resume certain functions, particularly those needed in preparation for fall quarter, this document provides a summary of the process used to initiate a request for resumption and then complete the needed operational review.
+However, as the need to resume certain functions, particularly those needed in preparation for fall quarter, this page provides a summary of the process used to initiate a request for resumption and then complete the needed operational review.

 ### Department/Unit Instructions